 - It is free to do and if they don’t have a pen to mark each one off just have them stick their finger thru the paper!
 This is one of the Disneyland tips my kids really love.

 - Keeping them fed and hydrated will keep them happier (and you).
 Usually they aren’t thinking about food until you get into line and stop for a minute.

 - We buy larger snacks like this so everyone can share.
 It’s the best bang for your buck like this bag of caramel corn.

 - Use a hair tie to secure the top when you’re done.
 Put it in your backpack, and you are ready when the “I’m kinda’ hungry” times come calling.

 We also eat at the restaurants that offer bread bowls (filled with soup or chili).
 It’s big enough for 2, thus spending a bit less.
 They’re very filling to keep you going for the whole day too!

 - Make sure you take video too.
 I surely will look back on this one and remember just how small she was when she wore these ears. 😉

-- If you’re from out of town here are some other places to go in Southern California you might want to check out too.
+- If you’re from out of town here are some other places to go in Southern California you might want to check out.